Skip to main content

 Summary

 The cool shade of a tree is a welcome relief on a hot day.
 But in cities across the United States, tree cover is not equally distributed between neighborhoods.
 All cities experience the urban heat island effect, where cities are warmer than the surrounding rural areas due to the way urban surfaces, like parking lots and buildings, absorb heat.
 However, within cities themselves, some neighborhoods are hotter, and this discrepancy is often directly linked to urban tree cover.
-A recent study further linked today’s hottest neighborhoods to the historic and inequitable practice of redlining.
+A recent study further linked today’s hottest neighborhoods to the practice of redlining.

 About Dr. Jeremy Hoffman